agathoklisx/libved/README.md

        - expression [=] register (experimental) (runtime code evaluation)
        - CTRL('w') current word
-       - shared [`] register (accessed by all the editor instances) */
+       - shared [`] register (accessed by all the editor instances)

+     Note that for uppercase [A-Z], the content is appended to the current content, while for the [a-z] set, any previous content is replaced.

+   */

    /* Menus